 One of the greatest advantages of gold is that you are investing in something tangible, real, and independent of the banking system.
 Companies can fail or go bankrupt, stocks can plummet, currency can rapidly depreciate, and bonds can default – but gold holds value forever.
 Gold has been the lifeblood of monetary exchange in nearly every human culture for centuries, giving it an intrinsic value that cannot be replicated in any other asset.

 However, you only get the benefits of gold allocation if you actually own the metal.
-Deliverablility is best litmus test for physical ownership.
+Deliverablility is the best litmus test for physical ownership.
 Can you take delivery of your holdings?

-If not, you are dealing with “counterparty risk.”
+If not, you are subject to “counterparty risk.”
 Counterparty risk is the probability that the party on the other side of the transaction will fail to uphold their side of the deal.
 For example, gold-backed ETFs may give you exposure to the metal’s price movements, but in the end you do not own anything physical.
 ETFs simply allow you to buy shares of a fund that owns gold.
 If that fund makes bad management decisions or fails to uphold their contract, you risk losing your investment.
-When you pay someone to own gold on your behalf, you also trust them to effectively manage liquidity risk and any black swan event that challanges their business model.
+When you pay someone to own gold on your behalf, you also trust them to effectively manage liquidity risk and any black swan event that challenges their business model.

 The tradeoff: Indirect methods of gold investing introduce counterparty risk.
 Direct gold ownership can be very expensive.